-Any Student, staff member, or faculty member may refer a Student or Student Organization suspected of violating the Code to the Office of Student Conduct & Academic Integrity or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Title IX Office.
-If appropriate, reports to the Title IX Office will be referred to the Office of Student Conduct & Academic Integrity.
+1. Any Student, staff member, or faculty member may refer a Student or Student Organization suspected of violating the Code to Student Conduct & Academic Integrity or, if the Student or Student Organization is suspected of Sexual and Interpersonal Misconduct, to the Title IX Office.
+If appropriate, reports to the Title IX Office will be referred to Student Conduct & Academic Integrity.

-The referral to the Office of Student Conduct & Academic Integrity or the Title IX Office must include factual information supporting the allegation.
+The referral to Student Conduct & Academic Integrity or the Title IX Office must include factual information supporting the allegation.
 An individual making such a referral will normally be expected to appear before a Hearing Panel or Administrative Hearing Officer as a witness.
 Referrals should be made as soon as possible after the alleged violation(s) occurred.
 Anonymous referrals may limit the University's ability to appropriately respond to the referral.
 Any individual may report an alleged violation(s) of the Code online at https://incidentreport.uncc.edu/.